Torpoint, (Cornish: Penntorr), is a small town situated on the Rame peninsular on the banks of the

 - Anglican.
 The parish church is located in OS Grid Square SX4355 and was dedicated to St James.
 It is a very plain building of stone which is located in the middle of the town.
 It was opened on 11th April 1819.
 A gallery surrounds three sides of the church.
 The chancel is within the building.
 The church has a bell turret containing a single bell.
 The registers date from 1819.

 There is a separate Anglican church at Merifield (Maryfield).
 This church is a small building of stone in the Decorated style, consisting of chancel, nave, transept and north aisle; there are several stained windows.
-The church will seat 100 persons.
+The church can seat 100 persons.

 Details about the plans of the modern church are available on-line.